NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 Isaiah Thomas just refuses to quit.

 He totaled 81 points (52 of which came in a 117-114 win over the Miami Heat on Dec.
-30) during the Boston Celtics' 2-0 week, and is now closing in on Russell Westbrook for the lead in fourth-quarter scoring average.
-Another couple of late outbursts and Thomas will bump that 9.3 average even closer to Westbrook's 9.9.
+30) during the Boston Celtics' 2-0 week and is now closing in on Westbrook for the lead in fourth-quarter scoring average.
+Another couple of late outbursts and Thomas will bump that 9.8 average even closer to Westbrook's 9.9.

 There's only one guard in the East having a better season, but it's difficult to find anyone generating offense with fewer creators around him.
 Boston has many quality players with valuable attributes, but it doesn't have anyone known for breaking down the defense or creating clean looks for others.

-For most of the Celtics' games, and especially in the fourth quarter, those burdens fall squarely on Thomas.
+For most of the Celtics' games, and especially in the fourth quarter, that burden falls squarely on Thomas.

-He's shouldered them spectacularly—finishing with impossible acrobatics inside and devastating defenders with slick hesitation dribbles.
+He's shouldered it spectacularly—finishing with impossible acrobatics inside and devastating defenders with slick hesitation dribbles.

 5. Toronto Raptors